 Whenever used throughout 110 CMR, the following words shall have the following meanings, unless the context plainly requires otherwise.

-Abuse means the non-accidental commission of any act by a caretaker upon a child under age 18 which causes, or creates a substantial risk of physical or emotional injury, or constitutes a sexual offense under the laws of the Commonwealth or any sexual contact between a caretaker and a child under the care of that individual.
+Abuse means the non-accidental commission of any act by a caregiver upon a child under age 18 which causes, or creates a substantial risk of physical or emotional injury, or constitutes a sexual offense under the laws of the Commonwealth or any sexual contact between a caregiver and a child under the care of that individual.
 Abuse is not dependent upon location (i.e., abuse can occur while the child is in an out-of-home or in-home setting.)

 Antipsychotic Drugs shall mean drugs which are considered neuroleptics, in that they are used to treat certain psychotic symptoms.
 Such antipsychotic drugs shall include, but shall not be limited to: